Nikolaj Velimirović: Immigration and Last Years

 After the war he never returned to the Socialist Federal Republic of Yugoslavia, but after spending some time in Europe, he finally immigrated as a refugee to the United States in 1946.
 There, in spite of his health problems, he continued his missionary work, for which he is considered An Apostle and Missionary of the New Continent (quote by Fr.
 Alexander Schmemann), and has also been enlisted as an American Saint and included on the icons and frescoes All American Saints.

 His books were banned by the Yugoslav communist government in 1947.

 He taught at several Eastern Orthodox seminaries such as St. Sava's Seminary (Libertyville, Illinois), Saint Tikhon's Orthodox Theological Seminary and Monastery (South Canaan, Pennsylvania), and St. Vladimir's Orthodox Theological Seminary (now in Crestwood, New York).

+Velimirović died on 18 March 1956, while in prayer at the foot of his bed before the Liturgy, at St Tikhon's Orthodox Theological Seminary in South Canaan Township, Wayne County, Pennsylvania, where a shrine is established in his room.
+He was buried near the tomb of poet Jovan Dučić at the Monastery of St. Sava at Libertyville, Illinois.

+After the fall of communism, his remains were re-buried in his home town of Lelić on 12 May 1991, next to his parents and his nephew, Bishop Jovan Velimirović.
+On 19 May 2003, the Holy Assembly of Bishops of the Serbian Orthodox Church recognized Bishop Nikolaj (Velimirović) of Ohrid and Žiča as a saint and decided to include him into the calendar of saints of Holy Orthodox Church (5 and 18 March).

 Literary criticism

 Amfilohije Radović points out that part of his success lies in his high education and ability to write well and his understanding of European culture.

 Literary critic Milan Bogdanović claims that everything Velimirović wrote after his Ohrid years did nothing more than paraphrase Eastern Orthodox canon and dogma.
 Bogdanović views him as a conservative who glorified the Church and its ceremonies as an institution.
 Others say he brought little novelty into Eastern Orthodox thought.
 This, however, is explained by true Orthodox thought, because, as Saint John of Damascus writes, "It is for that reason that I say (teach) nothing of what is mine.
 I briefly express the thoughts and words passed down by Godly and wise men."